Taken from The Highland Council Guidance Document

-It is important to note that, unlike development under the planning act, all work carried out to a listed building without Listed Building Consent constitutes an immediate offence.
-It is recommended that advice is always sought from the Council prior to any work being carried out to a listed building.
-We would also encourage the use of our free pre-application advice service for local developments.
+As for listed buildings, it is recommended that advice is always sought from the Council prior to any work being carried out to a building in conservation area.
+We would again encourage the use of our free pre-application advice service for local developments.

 We encourage early dialogue in advance of any proposed works to listed or buildings in conservation areas.
 This will save you time and avoids the need for enforcement action.